willdady/cdk-eventbridge-no-match-rule/README.md

 # EventBridge No Match Rule

 AWS EventBridge does not natively provide a way to catch events which do not match any rules defined on an event bus.
-This AWS CDK project defines a custom construct, `NoMatchRule`, which captures un-matched events and forwards them to an SQS queue of your choosing.
+This AWS CDK project defines a custom construct, `NoMatchRule`, which captures unmatched events and forwards them to an SQS queue of your choosing.

 This works by creating a rule which matches on **all** events and forwards the event to a Lambda function.
-The Lambda function introspects the event bus by fetching all rules and testing the event against each rule's pattern.
-If no rules match the event is sent to the SQS queue.
+The Lambda function fetches all rules from the event bus and tests the event against each rule's pattern.
+If no rules match the event is then sent to the SQS queue.

-Note you must only instantiate `NoMatchRule` at most **once** for a given event bus.
+Note you must instantiate `NoMatchRule` at most **once** for a given event bus.

 ## Commands